Information on everything you need to know about your studies

 Consequences of missed deadline

-If you fail to comply with a deadline, you will be officially awarded the grade "insufficient" for the attempt in question.
+If you fail to comply with a deadline, you receive an ex officio grade of "failed" on the corresponding attempt.
 This means that further repetition periods are necessary.
-It can also lead to a final failure to pass an examination and thus to ex-matriculation.
+It can also lead to a final failure of an examination performance.

-Please note that the deadlines for taking repeat examinations are generally not suspended due to a leave of absence or ex-matriculation.
+Please note that the deadlines for taking repeat examinations are generally not interrupted by a leave of absence or exmatriculation.

 Withdrawal from examinations / request for refusal of mark 5

-You can apply for a grade 5 not to be awarded if there are reasons for which you are not responsible.
+You can apply for the grade 5 not to be awarded if there are reasons for which you are not responsible.
+You must provide evidence of these.

 Form and deadline